-Eddie Saint-Jean is an arts/culture/heritage writer and the editor of London magazine What’s Hot London?
-He’s a London expert who writes articles and guides about the capital’s historical and cultural attractions.
+Eddie Saint-Jean is an arts and culture writer and editor of London-focused magazine WHLondon.
+He’s a London expert who writes articles and guides about the capital’s historic and cultural attractions and author of London Art in Review and The LONDON BOOK of Churches.

 Within its grounds, you’ll find the Courtauld Gallery which has a permanent collection of Impressionist and Post Impressionist works.
 The Art Cafe just opposite the gallery is perfectly located for a coffee break or lunch.